nixworks/public/news/2017/07/12/larsen-ice-shelf-a-giant-iceberg-covering-approximately-6000-km2-sqmi-breaks-away-from-the-larsen-c-ice-shelf-in-antarctica.md

 ### [2017-07-12](/news/2017/07/12/index.md)

-# Larsen Ice Shelf.
-A giant iceberg covering approximately 6000|km2|sqmi breaks away from the Larsen C Ice Shelf in Antarctica.
+# Larsen Ice Shelf: A giant iceberg covering approximately 6000|km2|sqmi breaks away from the Larsen C Ice Shelf in Antarctica.

 A block of ice a quarter the size of Wales calves from the eastern side of the Antarctic Peninsula.